ShaneByrne0963/bake-it-up/README.md

 - Toasts are popup messages that appear to give feedback on a user action, for example, logging out of their account.
 This visual confirmation leaves the user with no doubt that their action was processed, and any errors will be made known
 - On page load, the toast animates its way in from the right hand side of the screen, below the user sction button so it isn't blocked
 - Users can manually close these modals, or they will close automatically after a few seconds, so the users don't have to manually close them
+- Like the modal, toasts share the same background and double white outlines as the bakery logo, for consistency's sake

 ![A toast appearing on logout](media/images/readme/design/site-layout/toasts/toast-logout.JPG)